roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-09 ****** byCathartico© As Miller had been watching the show all the time, he couldn't wait any longer.
+As Miller had been watching the show all the time, he couldn't wait any longer.
 His balls felt like exploding any second.
 He walked up to Vanessa, grabbed the back of her head and jammed his straining cock down her throat in one motion.
 He didn't stop pushing her head down until his balls hit against her chin.

  Vanessa violently gagged from the sudden attack on her throat muscles.
 Slobber exploded from her mouth.
 Unimpressed, Miller went on pushing her head up and down while holding his shaft still.
 He used her soft wet mouth like a glove to jack himself off.